-Dogan-Mali; wood, matter-encrusted patina; about 100 years old.
+Dogan-Mali; wood, matter-encrusted patina, could be close to 100 years old.

-This is a rare Tellem sculpture carved by the Dogan tribe of Mali.
+This is a rare Tellem sculpture carved by the Dogon tribe of Mali.
 The raised arms have great significance.
-The Dogan people live in a very arid climate.
+The Dogon people live in a very arid climate.
 The arms of the sculpture are raised to the god Amma in supplication of rain.
-The Dogan people stored many of their sacred objects in caves.
+The Dogon people stored many of their sacred objects in caves.
 Another meaning of the sculptures raised arms could be symbolic of the motion of flying through these caves.

 The figure is of overall elegant proportions, rising from a wood, matter-encrusted. base, with elongated torso supported by bent leg and a rounded abdomen leading to pendulous breasts.
 It wears a necklace adorned with an elaborately carved pendant around its neck, which is probably a status symbol.
 The ovoid head has sharply carved facial features, and the hair is clearly delineated.
 It has brown matter- encrusted patina on a light wood body.
 The piece is found in very good condition, unusual for an African artifact this old.